 - what if I need changes?

-completed payment we return your final print-ready file.
-After this point, changes are
+Once you have completed payment we return your final print-ready file.
+After this point, changes are much more expensive.

 - how do I print my file?

 We will send you a final print-ready pdf file.
 If you are using

 our publishing or print services then you can simply keep

 this for your records as we will submit this file for printing on your behalf.
 If you are using another printer

 then you will need to submit the file for print to them directly.